 As with everything, in an ideal world, buying your office chair wouldn’t involve any compromises at all.
 But unless you’ve got an unlimited budget and unlimited space, there might be a bit of give and take required when it comes to picking the best office chair for your needs.
 Hopefully, the considerations below will help you prioritize what’s most important to you, and help you find a balance between form, function, and a design that won’t leave you desperate for a massage at the end of every working day.

 It might sound obvious, but when you’re buying your office chair, your absolutely primary consideration should be how comfortable it is.
 Because repeatedly sitting in a chair that’s uncomfortable isn’t just mentally wearing, it can have serious implications for your long term health.
-So let’s just have a quick rundown of what to consider from a comfort perspective.
+So let’s just have a quick rundown of what to consider from a comfort perspective when looking for an ergonomic chair.

 According to occupational health therapists and chiropractors, you want to think about 90-degree angles.
 So your feet should sit flat on the floor, with a 90-degree angle at the ankle, between your foot and your lower leg, a 90-degree angle at the knee between your lower leg and your upper leg, and a 90-degree at your hips between your torso and your thighs.
 (Your keyboard should also be at such a height that there’s another 90-degree angle at your elbows between your lower arm and upper arm.)